I was recently asked the question, “What should I do to keep an employee that has quit from leaving.”

 A. Adequate Performance Gets a Generous Severance Package.

 Nothing kills a company quicker than mediocre co-workers, and this is especially true at a start-up where there is tremendous pressure to hire key personnel.
-Think about a 20-person start-up with one bad employee.
-That translates to 5% of your workforce being ineffective, so that one person can really wreak havoc.
+Think about a twenty-person start-up with one bad employee.
+That translates to 5% of your workforce being ineffective, so that one weak person can really wreak havoc.

 Hiring mistakes will happen, and you need to take quick action.
 That being said, handle these terminations with class and grace.

-B. Brilliant Jerks.
+B. You Can't Afford To Hire Brilliant Jerks.

 Diverse styles are fine as long as the person embodies the company values.
 It’s easy to tolerate jerks when things are going well, but things don’t always go well.